pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-This milestone was supposed to be one of the less time-consuming milestones, yet I faced many challenges that stemmed my progress.
+This milestone was supposed to be one of the less time-consuming milestones, yet I faced many challenges that hindered my progress.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 One problem I had was that after I had plugged in my device to power and uploaded the code, I noticed that the accelerometer was printing inaccurate values because it was printing extremely slowly.
 The mistake I made was that I added too many delays.
-In my previous milestone, I added multiple delays around my code because I wanted to be able to read the data on my bluetooth serial easily, but this was diminishing the effectiveness of the improper squat form detection by the accelerometer.
+In my previous milestone, I added multiple delays around my code because I wanted to be able to read the data on my Bluetooth serial easily, but this was diminishing the effectiveness of the improper squat form detection by the accelerometer.
 So, I removed pretty much every single delay in my code.
 This was because in my final project, seeing the raw acceleration and flex sensor data is unnecessary--only the feedback of good or bad form is important.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 The problem that affected me the most was my soldering quality.
 After I did my first round of soldering, I realized that my connections were really loose, meaning that I didn't add enough solder to the joints.
 I frequently had to resolder some joints.
-And to make sure I wasn't accidentally creating shorts, I used a multimeter and connected its probes to rails that weren't supposed to be connected to each other.
+And to make sure I wasn't accidentally creating shorts, I used a multimeter and connected its probes to rails that weren't supposed to be connected.
 If the multimeter beeped, that meant that the rails were connected.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Another mistake I made was soldering wires with header pins that weren't tight enough to stay attached to the header pins of the ESP32.
 So, I carefully chose wires with tight header pins so I could replace the loose header pins with them.
-I stripped the new wire and the wire that I already soldered onto my PCB board, soldered them both together, and added a heat shrink tube.
+I stripped the new wire and the wire that I had already soldered onto my PCB board, soldered them both together, and added a heat shrink tube.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Another problem I encountered was that one of my buzzers stopped working.
 I could tell that it was turned on because I could hear a very faint clicking sound, but it wasn't buzzing like it was supposed to.
 Using a multimeter, I checked the connections and found out that the buzzer pin was not connected to the wire that handles the button input.
 I took a closer look at my broken buzzer and saw that it was not placed completely flat onto my PCB board.
 So, I tried to desolder the buzzer pins so I could push them more into the PCB board and resolder them.
 But, no matter how many times I tried to desolder it, I was unable to.
 As a result, I ended up adding a third buzzer and soldered a wire from the same rail of the previous buzzer's input wire to the rail connecting to the positive leg of the new buzzer.
 However, this did not work--this meant that my buzzers were working completely fine.
 I tried wiggling the wires a little bit and heard a proper buzzing sound.
-I realized that the problem was not because of the buzzer itself, but it was because of a problem with the input wire I chose.
+I realized that the problem was not because of the buzzer itself, but because of a problem with the input wire I chose.
 So, I stripped the wire and soldered a working wire to it.

 ## Next Steps
 &nbsp;